 The ad attacks Obama for creating a stimulus plan that ostensibly sent money and jobs overseas instead of helping Americans.
 The ad specifically mentions solar plants in Mexico, Electric cars in Finland, and traffic lights in China.
-All three assertions are misleading: The solar company recieved stimulus money in the form of a loan, which will be paid back.
+All three assertions are misleading: The solar company received stimulus money in the form of a loan, which will be paid back.
 The plant they created in Mexico was for a completely unrelated project The electric cars were created in Finland, but were created from parts manufactured in the United States, The streetlights were simply manufactured with foreign made components, some of which were made in China.

 AFP's 27 Million Dollar ad buy

 In their largest ad buy to date, Americans for Prosperity dumped $27 million dollars attacking President Obama in most key 2012 swing states, including Minnesota, Colorado, Florida, Iowa, Nevada, New Mexico, North Carolina, Ohio, Pennsylvania, Virginia and Wisconsin.
 The ads began airing on August 8th, and vary in tone and content, but all three directly advocate for the election of a candidate other than Barack Obama.
 This form of expenditure is unusual for Americans for Prosperity, as they usually prefer to manufacture "issue" ads attacking candidates (see below for examples).